-Nothing gets the heart racing like the word “audit”.
-And while this may not sound like a good thing at first, when it comes to your business energy costs and usage, it really is.
+Nothing gets the heart racing like the word “audit.”
+While this may not sound like a good thing at first, when it comes to your business energy costs and usage, it really is.
 Most utility companies offer free business energy audits to their commercial customers.
-They can help you figure out where your money is going every month, how to increase energy efficiency, and where you can make adjustments to lower your electric bill.
+They can help you figure out where your money is going every month, how to increase energy efficiency and where you can make adjustments to lower your electric bill.

 - Not in use?
 Then turn those lights and equipment off.

 This one may seem pretty obvious, but you’d be surprised how much juice all those computers, monitors, printers and more consume sitting unused but left on.
-By making sure they’re in “sleep mode”—or turned off completely—overnight, you won’t be paying for electricity you’re not even using.
-Make it one of your employees’ nightly routine to take a quick tour of the office and flip the OFF switch on idle equipment.
+By making sure they’re in “sleep mode” or turned off completely overnight, you won’t be paying for electricity you’re not even using.
+Make it someone's nightly routine to take a quick tour of the office and flip the OFF switch on idle equipment.
 That goes for breakroom devices like microwaves, coffeemakers, radios and TVs, too.
 Make sure these energy vampires are plugged into a single powerstrip, so they can be turned off all at once on the way out the door.